High-Level Features

 - first character must be

-key until at least one other key is created (or a git repo is created, which creates/
+/key until at least one other key is created (or a git repo is created, which creates/,/appand/app/gitif they don't already exist, so it can create/app/git/REPONAME)

 - first character must be